muskanmittal323/nosql---challenge/README.md

 ### Getting Started

 - Using the `NoSQL_setup_starter.ipynb` notebook for the initial setup.
-- Importing the `establishments.json` file into MongoDB.
+- Imported the `establishments.json` file into MongoDB.
 Use the Terminal for this operation and name the database `uk_food` and the collection `establishments`.
 Record the command used in a markdown cell within the notebook.

 ### Database Confirmation